Pitting Resistance Equivalent Number Calculations (PREN) Simplified

 Duplex steels are more resistant, still.
 Also known as austenitic-ferritic steels because of their metallurgical structure, their PREN values range from 30 to 40.

-Lastly, super duplex steels have extremely high PREN values, ranging from 40 to 50.
+Lastly, super duplex steels have extremely high PREN corrosion testing numbers, ranging from 40 to 50.
 “Hyper-duplex” steels may have PREN values higher than this.

 The benefits of using high PREN-value steels are considerable.